codio/knowledge/source/instructors/authoring/guides/settings/opentabs.rst

 Previewing
 **********
-To preview your project, select the **Preview** type from the drop down.
+To preview your project, select the **Preview** type from the dropdown.
 If you wish to show an external website page, use the **Preview** option and enter the appropriate URL.

 .. image:: /img/guides/type_preview.png
    :alt: Preview